Free North Dakota payroll tax calculator (and ND tax rates)

 • Subtract any post-tax deductions.
 Most of your employees won’t have any post-tax deductions, but you might need to withhold things like court-ordered wage garnishments, child support, etc. Make sure you take these into consideration as well.

-North Dakota (ND) state payroll taxes in 2024
+North Dakota state payroll taxes in 2024

-Fortunately, ND has one of the lowest state income taxes in the country.
+Now that we’re done with federal taxes, let’s look at North Dakota state income taxes.
+It’s a progressive income tax, meaning the more money your employees make, the higher the income tax.
+Fortunately, North Dakota has one of the lowest state income taxes in the country.
 The tax rates range from 1.1% to 2.9%.
 Only employees who earn more than $433,200 per year will hit the highest tax bracket.

 North Dakota state unemployment insurance (SUI)

 As an employer in North Dakota, you have to pay unemployment insurance to the state.
-The rate ranges from 0.08% all the way up to 9.97% on the first $43,800 in wages paid to each employee in 2024.
+The rate ranges from 0.08% all the way up to 9.68% on the first $43,800 in wages paid to each employee in 2024.

-If you’re a new employer, you will pay 1.02%.
-New construction employers will have to pay 9.97%
+If you’re a new employer, you will pay 1.09%.
+New construction employers will have to pay 9.68%

 Be sure to pay your SUI in full and on time so you can be eligible for the FUTA tax credit!

-Cut those paychecks!
+Cut those paychecks

+It’s time to crack open a cold one!
+You’ve checked “payroll taxes” off your to-do list so you can focus on growing your business.
+Once each employee’s net pay is calculated (taking deductions and withholdings into consideration), you’re in the clear.
+All you have to worry about is getting your employees paid on time as well as setting aside whatever you owe in FICA and UI taxes.
+The numbers can add up quickly if you don’t pay close attention to them!
 You will need to use Form 941 to file federal taxes quarterly, and Form 940 to report your annual FUTA tax.
 You can pay taxes online using the EFTPS payment system.
 More details about employment tax due dates can be found here.

 Additional North Dakota payroll tax resources: